coleifer/peewee/docs/new/playhouse/sqlite_ext.rst

            content = TextField()
            timestamp = TimestampField()

-.. py:class:: AutoIncrementField()
+.. class:: AutoIncrementField()

    Integer primary key that uses SQLite's ``AUTOINCREMENT`` keyword, guaranteeing the primary key is always strictly increasing even after deletions.
-Has a small performance cost versus the default :py:class:`PrimaryKeyField`.
+Has a small performance cost versus the default :class:`PrimaryKeyField`.

    See the `SQLite AUTOINCREMENT documentation
    <https://sqlite.org/autoinc.html>`_ for details.

-.. py:class:: ISODateTimeField()
+.. class:: ISODateTimeField()

-   Subclass of :py:class:`DateTimeField` that preserves UTC offset information for timezone-aware datetimes when storing to SQLite's text-based datetime representation.
+   Subclass of :class:`DateTimeField` that preserves UTC offset information for timezone-aware datetimes when storing to SQLite's text-based datetime representation.